Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 > **Note** - there are known issues when using the Terraform provider in combination with GitHub Codespaces i.e., the login flow via the Azure CLI gets stuck in the callback.
 You find the details in this [issue](https://github.com/Azure/azure-dev/pull/1497) of the `azd` repository as well as in this [issue](https://github.com/Azure/azure-dev/pull/1496) in the Azure CLI repository.
 The described workaround in the second issue did not do the trick for us.
 Hence, we currently cannot support GitHub Codespaces in this type of infrastructure setup.

+## Prerequisite

+To use the Azure Developer CLI (`azd`) you need to have it available in your setup.
+If you are using the dev container "Azure Developer CLI (Terraform)" defined in this repository or opened the repository via GitHub Codespaces you are ready to go.

+## Deployment with Terraform

 The basic steps of using `azd` to setup remain unchanged as described [here](./DEPLOYMENT-AZD.md).
 There are three spots that differ from a technical perspective, namely:

 * The login flow via Azure CLI